algosup/2024-2025-project-3-quickest-path-team-8/documents/technical_specifications/technical_specifications.md

      - Disconnected nodes.
      - Cycles in acyclic regions.
    - The dataset is flagged as invalid if any errors are found.

-#### Correction Mechanisms

-- **Manual Suggestions**:
-  - Provide a list of disconnected nodes or improperly formatted rows for manual correction.
-- **Automated Fixes**:
-  - Remove duplicates automatically.
-  - Attempt to connect isolated nodes by linking them to the nearest available neighbor.

 #### Efficiency Measures